 The formula in the LSTM cell is as follows:

-The dimensions of the LSTM input Xand true labels Y are as follows:
+The dimensions of the LSTM input and true labels

 In the LSTM cell, the dimensions of each variable are as follows: